openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md

 degradation in performance in comparison to [DefaultQuantization](../default/README.md) algorithm because some layers can be reverted back to the original precision.

 ## Parameters
 Since the [DefaultQuantization](../default/README.md) algorithm is used as an initialization, all its parameters are also valid and can be specified.
-Here is an example of the definition of `AccuracyAwareQuantization` method and its parameters:
+Here is an example of the definition of the `AccuracyAwareQuantization` method and its parameters:
 ```json
 {
     "name": "AccuracyAwareQuantization", // the name of optimization algorithm